-Never before I knew of, a Tamil film not having any “star” value was eagerly awaited by audience like Kaaka Muttai (காக்கா முட்டை) for almost a year after its premiere.
-The anticipation for the film started when it got world premiered at Toronto film festival in September and gathered steam on the news of National Film Award for Best Child Artist for the two children Ramesh Thilaganathan and J. Vignesh who made their debut in the film.
-As soon as the projector in the cinema hall starts to flood on the silver screen with it’s light, you realize this is not a stock production from Kodambakkam.
-You first notice the mixed sized fonts used in the title cards, and when the cute young fellow introduces himself as “My name is Kaaka Muttai (Crow’s Egg)” you sit up, and this tempo is maintained by G.V.Prakash’s apropos background score throughout.
+Never before I knew of, a Tamil film not having any “star” value that was eagerly awaited by the audience like Kaaka Muttai (காக்கா முட்டை) for almost a year after its premiere.
+The anticipation for the film started when it got world premiered at the Toronto film festival in September and gathered steam on the news of the National Film Award for Best Child Artist for the two children Ramesh Thilaganathan and J. Vignesh who made their debut in the film.
+As soon as the projector in the cinema hall starts to flood the silver screen with its light, you realize this is not a stock production from Kodambakkam.
+You first notice the mixed-sized fonts used in the title cards, and when the cute young fellow introduces himself as “My name is Kaaka Muttai (Crow’s Egg)” you sit up, and this tempo is maintained by G.V.Prakash’s apropos background score throughout.

-As egg’s go, Kaaka Muttai is never sought after for human consumption, but it’s namesake film is sure to see houseful shows.
+As eggs go, Kaaka Muttai is never sought after for human consumption, but its namesake film is sure to see houseful shows.
 Thanks to Dhanush & Vetrimaaran for betting on this horse with their gold nuggets.